kwaldenphd/databases/README.md

 86- Types of cardinality:

 - One-to-one relationships
-  * For example each Grinnell student has a unique ID number.
+  * For example each UIowa student has a unique ID number.
 - One-to-many relationships
-  * A single Grinnell student registers for multiple courses.
+  * A single UIowa student registers for multiple courses.
 - Many-to-many relationships
-  * Multiple Grinnell students work with multiple faculty members, and multiple faculty members work with multiple students.
+  * Multiple UIowa students work with multiple faculty members, and multiple faculty members work with multiple students.

 87- The three main cardinal relationships are one-to-one, one-to-many, and many-many.
 A one-to-one example would be one student associated with one mailing address.
 A one-to-many example (or many-to-one, depending on the relationship direction): One student registers for multiple courses, but all those courses have a single line back to that one student.
 Many-to-many example: Students as a group are associated with multiple faculty members, and faculty members in turn are associated with multiple students.